-A survey of individuals who filed for bankruptcy in 1997 found that 8.7% of all filings were among young adults ages 18-25.
+It isn’t unusual for young adults to file for bankruptcy.
+In fact in any given year, 18-25 year old could make up 10% of all filings.
 Young people, barely out of their teens are racking up thousands of dollars in credit card debt that they can not pay off.
 Compiled with student loan debt, the burden of being in the red is often more than they can bear.
 It comes as no surprise, since their parents, and Americans in general, have a tough time saying NO to buying on credit.

 - The average household has 10 credit cards.